Claude AI Automation: Complete Workflow Setup Guide for 10x Productivity in 2026

 - Synthesis Pass: Claude identifies patterns, contradictions, and insights across all sources

-- Brief Generation: Creates executive summary with categorized findings and recommended actions
+- Brief Generation: Creates an executive summary with categorized findings and recommended actions

 - Output Delivery: Generated brief sent via Slack/email with source links